 Dr Ashraf Alkhtib is a member of Poultry Research Unit managed by Prof Emily Burton.
-Dr Ashraf is conducting a mixture of teaching and applied research in animal nutrition with a focus on sustainable agricultural and food systems.
+Dr Ashraf is conducting a mixture of teaching and research in animal nutrition.

 1.Alkhtib A, Scholey D, Carter N, Cave G, Hanafy B, Kempster B, Mekapothula S, Roxborough E, Burton E. 2020.
 Bioavailability of methionine-coated zinc nanoparticles as a dietary supplement leads to improved performance and bone strength in broiler chicken production, Animals. doi:10.3390/ani10091482